isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/microsoft-edge-policies.md

   ### <a name="personalizationreportingenabled"></a>PersonalizationReportingEnabled

-  #### <a name="allow-personalization-of-ads-search-and-news-by-sending-browsing-history-to-microsoft"></a>Consente la personalizzazione degli annunci, della ricerca e delle notizie con l'invio della cronologia esplorazioni a Microsoft
+  #### <a name="allow-personalization-of-microsoft-services-by-sending-browsing-and-browser-related-data-to-microsoft"></a>Consentire la personalizzazione dei servizi Microsoft inviando a Microsoft dati relativi all'esplorazione e al browser